juliuspleunes4/bachelorThesis/README.md

 # Known Issues
 ## GRIM-Related Issues
 - The AI integration in the script has issues in correctly identifying when a mean is composed of integer values or floating-point values.
 This means that it is likely that certain mean values get analysed by the script, even though they do not qualify for GRIM analysis, as they are not derived from integer data.
 - The AI integration in the script has issues correctly correlating the correct sample size to the according mean value when there is (quite) some context between the two mentions in the text.
+Both GRIM-related files, `GRIM_gpt4o_mini.py` and `GRIM_gpt4o_mini_segmentation.py`struggle with this.
+When no segmentation is used, i.e., `GRIM_gpt4o_mini.py` is used, the context window usually becomes too large for the script to properly function.
+When segmentation is used, another problem occurs: sample size and mean values are often not reported in the same (relatively small) segment.
+That means it becomes impossible to properly link the sample size to its corresponding mean value.

 ## Statcheck-Related Issues
 - **Typesetting issues**: In some journals, mathematical symbols such as `<` are replaced by an image of this symbol, which can’t be converted to plain text.
 This means that the correct operator cannot be extracted, meaning the script has to fill in an operator itself.
 Usually, the script fills in the `=` operator, which is likely to be incorrect.